raymondem1/Depression-Bot/README.md

 If this doesn't look all fancy and nice yet, I am busy atm working on another video for next week or posting this current video.
 If you come back later today it'll look real good and fancy.
 I give a super fast summary of the code now.

+Python Script = main.py, ardino = ino file (I forgot the name rn and I do not want to look it up)

 First get current gps coordinates from your local powershell

 Then add and subtract to that to make a bounding box, send that to open street maps to find name of nearby lake